Guide to Growing Cluster Amaryllis, Hurricane Lily and Spider Lily

 Grow Outside: Usually grown from bulbs or vegetatively propagated plants as seed grown plants can take up to 12 years to bloom.
 Bulbs: 3 to 8 inches (8 to 20 cm) depending upon species.
 End of summer.
 Seeds: Cover.
 Late summer or autumn; use fresh seed.
 Seeds should first be sown into flats.
 Next sink the flat into the ground in an area that offers shade, preferably close to a wall that faces north.
 Provide a glass/plastic covering.
 Keep an eye on the flats to ensure that the soil remains moist and to check if seedlings have emerged.
 Transplant the seedlings to their final location at the start of autumn.
 Sow Inside: No.

 Requirements and care: Full sunlight or partial shade.
 Good drainage.
 Acidic to neutral soil.
 Rich soil, moist soil.
 Regular watering to maintain soil moisture.
 Requires a feed every two years; do this during the growing season.
 Propagate: by planting bulblets once blooming has finished.

 Miscellaneous: In Japanese legends’ if someone meets someone that they will never see again then Lycoris will flower along the path that they take.

 Hardy Amaryllis and other Lycoris members can be grown from bulbs or seeds.
-The bulbs should be burried at a depth of 10 cm (small Lycoris species) or 15 to 20 cm (larger varieties) at the start of august.
+The bulbs should be burried at a depth of 10 cm (4 inches; small Lycoris species) or 15 to 20 cm (6 to 8 inches; larger varieties) at the start of august.